ammonsalter-del/The-Slingshot-Simulation/README.md

 The game is designed for teaching entrepreneurship, innovation management, technology strategy, and related courses.

 ### Resources
-- **[Teaching Guide]: Comprehensive guide with lesson plans, discussion questions, and assessment ideas
+- [Teaching Guide]: Comprehensive guide with lesson plans, discussion questions, and assessment ideas
-- **[Quick Start Guide: One-page handout for students
 - **[FAQ](FAQ.md)**: Common questions and troubleshooting

 ### Ways to Use